-When you also factor in services like Doctorline™ (24/7 GP telephone line) and the 24 Hour Helpline, and the savings you can make with Westfield Rewards and Health Club Concessions, it’s easy to see how a cash plan could pay for itself.
+When you also factor in services like Doctorline™ (24/7 GP telephone line) and the 24 Hour Advice and Information Line with My Healthy Advantage App, and the savings you can make with Westfield Rewards and Gym Discountss, it’s easy to see how a cash plan could pay for itself.

 A healthcare cash plan lets you claim back everyday healthcare costs and includes access to valuable health and wellbeing services.
 Most cash plans do not take age or lifestyle into account and do not require a medical.